-Even if we initially meet the listing requirements of the NYSE Amex and other applicable NYSE Amex rules, we may not be able to continue to satisfy these requirements and rules.
+Although we will list our securities on the NYSE Amex, we may not be able to continue to satisfy the listing requirements and rules.
 If we are unable to satisfy the NYSE Amex criteria for maintaining our listing, our securities could be subject to delisting.
 To qualify for continued listing on the NYSE Amex, we must meet the following criteria: